-Safety is always number one priority when it comes to kids and cleaning.
+Safety is always the number one priority when it comes to kids and cleaning.
 It would be a good idea to avoid aggressive and toxic cleaning products as children’s skin is more susceptible to irritation.
 You can always prepare some yourself, using different home products.
 An example would be to use a glass of tap water and half a cup of vinegar which would make an excellent surface cleaner.
 You can always add a few drops of essential oil for fragrance is said from CarpetCleaning Hammersmith.
-Pour the mixture in a spray bottle.
+Pour the mixture into a spray bottle.
 Buy some sponges from the store – they should be reusable so the child could simply wash them with water once they have been used.

 A small brush and a dustpan would be the perfect addition to your kid’s cleaning kit.
-They are usually inexpensive and the child can use them for sweeping crumbs from tabletops, counters and floors.
+They are usually inexpensive and the child can use them for sweeping crumbs from tabletops, counters, and floors.
 If you don’t feel like buying a small broom, you can always use a paintbrush as a substitute.
 It will serve the same purpose, just make sure there is no dried paint left on its hairs.

 You can include a hand duster in the child’s cleaning set.
 A great advantage of the duster is that it traps and holds dust and other tiny particles without cleaning chemicals.
 You can visit the store with the child and help him/her choose one of their own liking.
-Or if you decide to buy it on your own, you should probably opt for the most colourful one.
+Or if you decide to buy it on your own, you should probably opt for the most colorful one.

-Everyone likes to look their best even while cleaning.
+Everyone likes to look their best, even while cleaning.
 That’s why a small apron would be the final touch to your child’s cleaning kit.
 The fabric should be soft and natural to avoid skin irritation.
-Again, you should choose one with a colourful pattern – the print may include everything from fruits and flowers to small cars and trucks.
+Again, you should choose one with a colorful pattern – the print may include everything from fruits and flowers to small cars and trucks.
 Choose it in accordance with the little one’s interests and preferences.

-Now that your child’s cleaning is complete, invite them for a clean-up.
+Now that your child’s cleaning is complete invite them for a clean-up.
 Kids love to help and feel useful and they will surely like to join you in your cleaning activities.
 Start with presenting them with the simplest tasks – wiping up cabinets and sweeping bread crumbs from tables would be a good start.
 And the greatest plus – just think of all the spare time you can have to yourself while your kids are at school or are taking a nap.